393akashsharma/Multilingual-News-App/README.md

 We welcome contributions from the community!
 If you have ideas for improvements, bug fixes, or new features, please submit a pull request or open an issue.

 ---

-**News Plus** is developed by Rashid, Akash, Prakhar, and Bhatia.
-Visit our [GitHub repository](https://github.com/yourusername/news-plus) for more details.
+**Multilingual News App** is developed by Rashid, Akash, Prakhar, and Bhatia.
+Visit our [GitHub repository](https://github.com/393akashsharma/Multilingual-News-App) for more details.